 The log data of the cluster was very hierarchical.
 Available computers are grouped into pools, usually by the physical location on campus or assignment to a research lab.
 Each computer has a number of available nodes, usually one per CPU which can run jobs.
 Jobs can be split over multiple nodes and have attributes such as owner, timing, etc. Each node additionally has a 'load' which describes how well the CPU is used.

 I wanted the visualization to resemble those 80s/90s cyberpunk ideas how a computer system looks like.
 I thought of those virtual neon-lit city blocks -- this fit well with the hierarchical structures of the cluster.
 Each computer became a skyscraper, the number of nodes describing its height.
 Powerful computers are tall skyscrapers, more standard ones smaller buildings.
 Next, these computers are grouped by their pools -- neighbourhoods began to develop with high-rises in some small neighbourhoods and more pedestrian lower but large suburban neighbourhoords.

-Here is what the first prototype looked like: Each node belonging to the same (physical) computer is stacked together to build these towers.
+Each node belonging to the same (physical) computer is stacked together to build these towers.
 The cells still show the current load through color.